Kong/docs.konghq.com/app/_src/gateway/production/monitoring/readiness-check.md

 ## Enabling the Status Endpoint

-In order to use the Node Readiness Endpoint, make sure that you have enabled the Status API Server via the [status_listen](/gateway/{{page.kong_version}}/reference/configuration/#status_listen) configuration parameter.
+In order to use the Node Readiness Endpoint, make sure that you have enabled the Status API Server (disabled by default) via the [status_listen](/gateway/{{page.kong_version}}/reference/configuration/#status_listen) configuration parameter.

 Example `kong.conf`: